Ablikon/Midterm-SystemDesign/StudentPortal/README.md

 5. Study the [Business Processes](business_processes.md) to understand the key workflows
 6. Review the [Requirements Specification](requirements_specification.md) for detailed functional requirements
 7. Understand the [Implementation Strategy](implementation_strategy.md) for deployment and development plans

-## Viewing the Diagrams

-All diagrams in this project are created using Mermaid syntax.
-To view these diagrams:

-1. Use online tools like [Mermaid Live Editor](https://mermaid.live/)
-2. Install a Markdown editor with Mermaid support (Typora, Mark Text, Obsidian)
-3. Use VS Code with Markdown Preview Enhanced extension
-4. Export to images using Mermaid CLI or online converters

-## Contributors

-This system design was created by [Your Team/Organization] as part of a comprehensive educational platform initiative.
-The design draws inspiration from best practices in enterprise architecture, educational technology, and cloud-native application development.

-## License

-[Appropriate license information]

----

-_Note: This system design represents a conceptual architecture and implementation approach for a global student portal system.
-Actual implementation may require adjustments based on specific requirements, constraints, and technological advancements._
-# Mid